 The fresh type of pasta is usually locally made with fresh ingredients like a mixture of eggs and all- purpose wheat.
 Consideration is paid to the spoilage rates, in case of the produce being shipped.
 The striking feature of this type of pasta is the ‘tenderness’ as compared to the dried pasta and the time required to cook it.
 This is due to the addition of eggs as a major ingredient.
 On the other hand, the dried type of pasta also called factory made pasta is made in large amounts using machines with advanced capabilities to manufacture.
 This is the most suitable type for shipment over-the-seas.
 The primary contents of this type of pasta are semolina flour and water.
 They are required to be dried out at low temperature for several days in order for the moisture to evaporate, increasing its shelf life.
 The storage also relies on the extent of its processing and the degree of dryness.
 It could vary from a year to 5 refrigerator days, in case of dry and fresh pasta respectively.

-Originally solely a part of Italian and European cuisine, pasta has crossed international borders.
+Originally solely a part of Italian and European cuisine, pasta consumption has crossed international borders.
 This is due to the Italian migration trends into the American continents around the beginning of 20th century.
 With this international introduction of the cuisine, it has been adapted and incorporated into the local cuisines of many nations.
 Ranging from Chinese cooking pasta, in the forms of spaghetti and macaroni, Japanese as bolognese and napolitan, Greece considers hilopittes as the finest form of pasta, it is now one of the most common dishes.
 As part of the Southern cone and most of Brazil, locally adopted names like gnocchi, raviolis, tallarines are widespread.

 The categorisation of pasta is also done on the basis of shapes and sizes.
 These are diversified into long and medium length pasta which are made by extrusion, rolling and cutting.
 Some of these are spaghetti, vermicelli, ziti, fedelini etc. The flat and ribbon cut pasta are often rolled flat and then cut either manually or mechanically.
 These include fettuccine, lasagna, linguine, mafalde, rombi, stringozzi etc. The short cut extruded pasta includes anelli, chifferi, fusilli, mezze penne, penne etc. The small types of pasta usually used in soups are Alfabeto, Corallini, egg barley, Farfalline, pastina, stelle etc. The name ravioli is the common term collectively used as a generic description for pasta with filling.
 Some examples of this type of pasta are lumache, tortelli, ravioli, tufoli, caramelle, agnolotti.